abasnfarah/dotfiles/README.md

 ## Installation

-To install run the following script
+To install paste the following on a macOS terminal or a shell prompt:
 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/abasnfarah/dotfiles/main/install)"
 ```

+This script intalls the listed packages and crates symlinks for our dotfiles.

+Compatable with macOS and Arch Linux.

 ### MacOS